Hermeian haloes: extreme objects with two interactions in the past: Introduction

 This paper is structured as follows: in Section~\ref{sec:Simulations and Methodology} we describe the cosmological simulations analyzed in this work and the method we used to identify haloes passing through another halo.
-In this section we also introduce our definitions of studied halo classes.
+In this section we also introduce our definitions the halo classes we study.
 In Section~\ref{sec: Results} we summarize our main results and discuss their consequences.
 Finally, Section~\ref{sec: Conclusions} draws the conclusion and identifies areas for further research.